allegheny-computer-science-203-s2021/assessment/assessment.md

 * Excellent = Identifies potential risks and actively works to avoid them.
 Communicates with group members to effectively prevent and manage any risks or problems.
 Is able to handle unexpected problems when they do appear and asks for help when appropriate.

 * Software testing

-Understanding and successfully completing software testing through the correct installation of the necessary tools needed to test the software:

 * None = Does not have the tools installed to test the Software.
 * Inadequate = Has the correct tools installed but does not test the software with them.